jyotijaadon/jyotijaadon/README.md

 - 👋 Hi, I’m @jyotiSingh
 - 👀 I’m interested in .net, angular and nodejs
 - 🌱 I’m currently learning nodejs js and dong project with nodejs
-- 📫 How to reach me - send me mail on this emialid jyotisinghjaadon@gmail.com
+- 📫 How to reach me - send me mail on this emailid jyotisinghjaadon@gmail.com

 <!---
 jyotijaadon/jyotijaadon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.